yo-resistor/immune-gene-viewer/README.md

 5. The run will be logged and versioned behind the scenes using DVC and DynamoDB
 6. The input and output data will be stored in S3 using SSE (Server Side Encryption)

-💡 *You can repeat this test with different Patient IDs or alleles to see how risk logic changes.*
+💡 *You can try entering different Patient IDs (e.g., P001, P002) or change allele inputs to see how the risk classification adapts.*

 ## 🧠 Purpose